ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 After this marking analysis, patterns can efficiently find whether or not some particular concept is matched at a particular position in the sentence.

-CS actually analyzes two streams of input, the _original_ input of the user and a _canonical_ form of it.
+CS actually analyzes three streams of input, the _raw_ input of the user, the _original_ input (spellfixed) of the user and a _canonical_ form of it.
 So the system marks an input sentence of _my cat eats mice_ and also marks the parallel sentence _I cat eat mouse_, so patterns can be written to catch general meanings of words as well as specific ones.